jpmcclain/R365_Assessment/README.md

 *   work done: Simply removed the single delimiter check and error message display, allowing the using to input more than one custom delimiter.
 *
 */

+/* Stretch Goal #1:
+*   Display the formula used to calculate the result e.g. 2,,4,rrrr,1001,6 will return 2+0+4+0+0+6 = 12
+*   work done: Simply added a formula checker to display when user hits calculate.
+Will only display if user input any values.
+*
+*/